 Power banks have a few drawbacks: it's easy to forget to charge them, resulting in no power when you need them most.
 Many are also bulky, taking up a lot of space in your life.

 The MagEZ Juice

-The MagEZ Juice is a wireless power bank and charging stand that removes the need for cables and bulky power banks.
+The MagEZ Juice is a magnetic wireless charger that removes the need for cables and bulky power banks.
 The MagEZ Juice magnetically attaches to the back of your phone using a MagEZ Case to provide additional charge throughout the day.
-With its unique grab and go technology, the MagEZ Juice battery can be removed from the stand to travel with you, easily sliding into your pocket.
+With its unique grab and go technology, the magnetic power bank can be removed from the stand to travel with you, easily sliding into your pocket.